Greg-R/T41EEE/README.md

 <https://github.com/brianlow/Rotary>

 The file MyConfigurationFile.h includes several compiler options which add, subtract, or adjust parameters of some features.
 Please review this file prior to compilation.

 Completing a FLASH erase of the Teensy is strongly recommended before uploading this new version.
 The instructions for performing a FLASH erase of the Teensy are here:

 <https://www.pjrc.com/store/teensy41.html#programming>

 The bullet "Memory Wipe & LED Blink Restore" has the instructions.

+Please note a special exception for upgrading from T41EEE.91 to T41EEE.92.
+This upgrade does not require a FLASH erase.
+An overwrite with the new version will work.
+The version number shown in the "splash" display at boot and in the upper right hand corner of the display during normal operation will show the correct version.

 The compilation should conclude with results similar to this:
 ```
 Opening Teensy Loader...
 Memory Usage on Teensy 4.1:
-     FLASH: code:209180, data:83264, headers:8608   free for files:7825412
+  FLASH: code:204860, data:83264, headers:8832   free for files:7829508
-      RAM1: variables:147104, code:190648, padding:5960   free for local variables:180576
+   RAM1: variables:146496, code:186936, padding:9672   free for local variables:181184
    RAM2: variables:332896  free for malloc/new:191392
 ```
-## Highlight of Changes included in T41EEE.92 December 3, 2025
+## Highlight of Changes included in T41EEE.92 December 11, 2025

 This release is to address bug fixes and usability issues in T41EEE.91.
-Note that it should be possible to overwrite T41EEE.91 with T41EEE.92, as nothing stored on the EEPROM changed.

 1. CW keyer and sidetone bug fixes.
 This code needed further refinement due to the major changes in the CW modulator.